digitalgeko/viking-booking-tutorial/README.md

 There's a `forUserId(userId)` method, this is a helper that will return an existing record that contains all the user availability, or create a new one if no record exists.

+## VikingBookingPortlet

-Ok, now create a form to set our availability, edit */viking/views/VikingBookingPortlet/view.ftl*
+Ok, now create a form to set our availability, edit *viking/views/VikingBookingPortlet/view.ftl*

-First add 3 jsRoutes:
+First add 2 jsRoutes:
 ```
 <script type="text/javascript">
-	var saveAvailabilityAction = ${jsRoute("VikingBookingPortlet.saveAvailability")}
-	var getAvailabilityAction = ${jsRoute("VikingBookingPortlet.getAvailability")}
+	VK.setPortletData("${h.portletId}", {
+		saveAvailabilityAction: ${jsRoute("VikingBookingPortlet.saveAvailability")},
+		getAvailabilityAction: ${jsRoute("VikingBookingPortlet.getAvailability")},
-	var i18n = ${jsi18n(['sunday','monday','tuesday','wednesday','thursday','friday','saturday'])}
+		i18n: ${jsi18n(['sunday','monday','tuesday','wednesday','thursday','friday','saturday'])}
+	});
 </script>
 ```

+We're using `VK.setPortletData` to share javascript variables between this view and the angular controller, we'll se how to retrieve these variables in a moment.

+Next we have `jsRoute`, which creates a javascript function that will return a string URL with the **controller** and **method** specified in the first parameter (i.e. *"VikingBookingPortlet.saveAvailability"*), this function can also take parameters to send them in the URL, we'll se how to do that when we define our *ScheduleAppointmentPortlet*.

-`saveAvailabilityAction` will be used to save the user's availability, `getAvailabilityAction`, will be used to get it, and `i18n` is a js function to interationalize keys.
+`saveAvailabilityAction` and `getAvailabilityAction` will be used to **save** and **get** the user's availability respectively.

+We used `jsi18n` to create `i18n`, a javascript function to interationalize keys.
+Simply pass the keys you want to have in the function to inernationalize them later.

 As we are using angular, we'll define angular controllers.
-Create a file at /public/js/availability-controller.js, every script located in /public/js will be automatically included when you deploy your project.
+Create a file at *public/js/availability-controller.js*, every script located in /public/js will be automatically included when you deploy your project.

+**public/js/availability-controller.js**
 ```
 VikingBookingApp.controller('AvailabilityController', ['$scope', '$http', '$timeout', function($scope, $http, $timeout) {

+	$scope.init = function(portletId) {
+		$scope.portletData = VK.getPortletData(portletId);
+		$http.get($scope.portletData.getAvailabilityAction()).success(function(data) {
+			$scope.availableHours = data.availableHours || {};
+		});
+	};

 	$scope.weekDays = [
 		{index:0, label: "sunday"},
 		{index:1, label: "monday"},